tonymm81/web_page/README.md

 Added information aboutme component.
 Link is not working and profile picture location must adjust to better place

+I put my own forecast api to this page and also i have to do apicall for longitude and latitude for place what user select.
+Next i have to make a text fields where user can give countrycode.
+But this weatherapi doesn't work on us :)

+version 139
+forecast view is working now and user can give the wanted town or city to input field.
+plan: I have to make this page mobile user friendly.
+I have to edit css that my page is working on mobile devices.

 npm installs in this project: